GRANT PROGRAMS

 Terms up to three (3) years

-• Our next Sunflower application period will open in mid-May through early June.
+Our next Sunflower application period will be open from Monday, May 12 through Friday, June 6.

 It will also reopen in September 2025.

-• The Sunflower Grant is one of our newest grant programs, specifically designed to ensure our support of smaller, hyper-local, grassroots organizations here in Oregon.
+The Sunflower Grant is specifically designed to ensure our support of smaller, hyper-local, grassroots organizations here in Oregon.

-• While funds are always reasonably competitive, this is our least competitive program and we work to support all eligible, healthy, and mission-aligned applicants whenever possible
+While the Sunflower grant is our least competitive program and we strive to support all eligible, healthy, and mission-aligned applicants whenever possible, a rise in applications in 2025 has made funding more competitive than previous years

-• Organizations must have operating expenses less than $250,000 from the most recent fiscal year in order to pursue a Sunflower Grant.
+Organizations must have operating expenses of around $250,000 or less from the most recently completed fiscal year in order to pursue a Sunflower Grant

-• Organizations must be headquartered in Oregon and exclusively serve its communities
+Organizations must be headquartered in Oregon and exclusively serves their communities

-• Awards terms can be up to three (3) years, though two (2) is our most common term at this time.
+Awards terms can be up to three (3) years, though one (1) is our most common term at this time

-• Unfortunately, fiscally sponsored organizations are not eligible to apply for a Sunflower Grant at this time.
+Unfortunately, fiscally sponsored organizations are not currently eligible to apply for a Sunflower Grant

-The Sunflower Grant is stand alone program and does not share an application with other programs.
-This application is our shortest application to date, and we anticipate issuing funding decisions within 10 weeks of the open application period closing.
+The Sunflower Grant is a standalone program with its own dedicated application, separate from our other grant programs.
+The application is designed to be relatively quick and straightforward, and we aim to issue funding decisions within 10 weeks of the application period closing.

 ROSE